apache/fury/docs/protocols/java_object_graph_spec.md

   use `utf-16`.
 - For JDK9+: fury use `coder` in `String` object for encoding, `latin`/`utf-16` will be used for encoding.
 - If the string is encoded by `utf-8`, then fury will use `utf-8` to decode the data.
 But currently fury doesn't enable utf-8 encoding by default for java.
-Cross-language string serialization of fury use `utf-8` by default.
+Cross-language string serialization of fury uses `utf-8` by default.

 ### Collection

-> All collection serializer must extends `AbstractCollectionSerializer`.
+> All collection serializers must extend `AbstractCollectionSerializer`.

 Format: